Susan Rodriguez

 304-333-3670

-Note that due to this weather system, we anticipate closure of the top deck of the parking garage for the next few days.
+Note that due to this weather system, we anticipate the top deck of the parking garage will remain closed for the coming days.
 (This location accounts for a significant portion of winter slip, trip, and fall injuries on campus.
 To support the integrity of the structure, salt or other ice melting agents cannot be used.
 Structural deterioration from de-icers can lead to major repairs costing hundreds of thousands of dollars.)
 The University will alert motorists via large yellow signs posted at the traffic circle, near Turley Center, and at the top of the hill.

 Participating in Fairmont State University’s United Way campaign is a powerful way for the Fairmont State community to come together and show that we are committed to improving the quality of life and economic opportunities for all the people who live and work in our community.